MirisWisdom/AmaiSosu/README.md

 ## Library

-AmaiSosu uses the Atarashii Library's OpenSauce module for installing OS to the system.
+As of v0.3.4, AmaiSosu uses a forked version Atarashii Library's OpenSauce module for installing OS to the system.
 It also applies its own modifications and enhancements on top, such as backing up existing OpenSauce data, resolving HAC2 conflicts and installing the OS IDE to the HCE directory.
-A copy of the Atarashii source code is included in this repository.

 ## Repository